AnitaRyn/final_project/README.md

 **Project Description:**

-Aim of this project was to build a web application that predicts possible occurence of lung cancer using a machine learning model.
+Aim of this project was to build a web application that predicts possible occurrence of lung cancer using a machine learning model.

 **Development process:**